Tanaka formula and local time for a class of interacting branching measure-valued diffusions: Main results and notation

 Recently, using Malliavin Calculus, Hu et al. \cite{HNX19} proved H{\"o}lder continuity for a related class of processes, namely SDSM with the classical Dawson-Watanabe branching mechanism replaced by the more cohesive and therefore asymptotically smoother Mytnik-Sturm branching, under an initial measure $\tilde\mu_0$ with a bounded Radon-Nikodym derivative with respect to Lebesgue measure $\lambda_0$.
 More precisely they have shown that, in the case where $c$ is the identity matrix and $h$ is smooth enough (and matrix-valued), this regularized SDSM $\{\tilde\mu_t\}$ has a density $\tilde f_t=d\tilde\mu_t/d\lambda_0$ which is almost surely jointly H{\"o}lder continuous, with exponent $\beta_1\in(0,1)$ in space and $\beta_2\in(0,1/2)$ in time.
 In fact they showed that for every such $\beta_1$ and $\beta_2$, as well as for every choice of $p > 1$, there is a constant $c=c(T, d, h, p, \beta_1, \beta_2)> 0$ such that, for every $x,z\in\R^d$ and $0 < s < t \le T$ there holds

 Under these stronger initial conditions we can write the regularized local time as

 which is thus almost surely jointly H{\"o}lder continuous, with (at least) the same exponents.
 Such a phenomenon is not likely to occur for the local time of our SDSM here, since there is such a density $f_t=d\mu_t/d\lambda_0$ when $d=1$ (Konno and Shiga \cite{KonnoShiga88} for Super-Brownian motion and Dawson et al \cite{DVW2000} for the general case) but not when $d\ge2$, not even in the Super-Brownian motion case (see Dawson and Hochberg \cite{DawsonHochberg79} and Perkins \cite{Perkins88}, \cite{Perkins02}).
-The sharpest estimates for the closed support of $\mu_t$ are found in Dawson and Perkins \cite{DawsonPerkins99} when $d\ge3$ and Le Gall and Perkins \cite{LeGallPerkins95} when $d=2$.
-The matter of the modulus of continuity of the local time $\Lambda^x_{t}$, including in the aforementioned special cases, is addressed in a separate paper \cite{DVW2019}.
+The sharpest estimates for the closed support of $\mu_t$ in the Super-Brownian motion case are found in Dawson and Perkins \cite{DawsonPerkins99} when $d\ge3$ and Le Gall and Perkins \cite{LeGallPerkins95} when $d=2$.
+See also Hong \cite{Hong18} for renormalization issues.
+The matter of the modulus of continuity of the local time $\Lambda^x_{t}$, including in the aforementioned special cases, is addressed in a separate paper \cite{DVW2021}.